Study Abroad in Beijing

 Peking University (PKU)

-Founded in 1898, prestigious PKU has a long tradition of scholarly excellence and political activism.
-PKU focuses on advanced research in the natural and social sciences.
+Founded in 1898, the prestigious PKU has a long tradition of scholarly excellence and political activism.
+One of Beijing’s best universities, PKU focuses on advanced research in the natural and social sciences.
 The campus, previously an imperial garden in the Qing Dynasty, hosts 30,000 undergraduate and graduate students.

 Minzu University of China (MUC)